Contact Us (310) 553-1222

 If the investigator does reveal harassment or discrimination, the EEOC will issue a “Letter of Determination” to the Charging Party and the Respondent to explain the results of the investigation.
 The agency works with both parties to resolve the case in these situations.
 If they come to a solution, the Charging Party will be asked to waive their right to go to court.
 The agency will decide whether the cases should go to court if there is no solution.

-Due to their limited resources, the EEOC can’t file a lawsuit in every case when they find violations.
-If the agency doesn’t file a lawsuit, they will send out a notice of closing the case, and the Charging Party then has 90 days to file their own lawsuit.
+Due to its limited resources, the EEOC can’t file a lawsuit in every case when it finds violations.
+If the agency doesn’t file a lawsuit, it will send out a notice of closing the case, and the Charging Party then has 90 days to file its own lawsuit.

 Can an Employee Go Directly to Court Without Filing an EEOC Charge?